krosk/fastswitch-notes/notes.md

 ### Section 1 Introduction
 __TODO reduce to the size of an abstract, add usage models as an introduction should do, what are the current solving solutions__

 Mobile devices and terminals have for a long time followed this usage model: one device for one user with one specific usage.
 The advent of modern mobile operating systems allowed one same device to answer many usages, based on the amount of available software: productivity, media player, camera, games, etc...
 This has broadened considerably the usage model of mobile devices, which are able to complete multiple tasks under multiple environments.
 On another hand, tablet computers and increasingly capable smartphones have rapidly replaced personal computers for many specific usages like browsing web, watching movies, sharing activities or play games together: such mobile devices are more and more likely to be used by multiple people.
 Therefore, this trend has started to shift to "one device for multiple users with many usages".
-However, mobile device and their operating systems only focus on the single user experience; the leading OS such as Android and iOS are no exception, and such have not yet transitioned.
+However, mobile device and their operating systems only focus on the single user experience; the leading OS such as Android and iOS are no exception, and such have not yet made the transition.

 The problem of many people using one platform has been answered long ago on traditional desktop computers, as they experienced the same transition: commodity OS like Windows, Mac OSX or any Linux-based desktop distribution have introduced the multi-session feature, and ensure that multiple people can use one computer, with each user having its own privacy, data and environment.
-On another hand, one user which wants to use multiple different environments has the choice of running multiple OS on their personal computer, through simple solutions such as multi-boot or virtual machines.
-Such solutions of course are inexistent on mobile devices, either because of inexistent OS support, or the lack of hardware support; at most, a user could have multiple devices instead, or risk exposing private data if other people use its device.
+On another hand, a user who wants to use multiple different environments has the choice of running multiple OS on their personal computer, via common solutions like multi-boot or virtual machines.
+The current mobile devices and OS do not support such features; a user could have multiple devices instead, or risk exposing private data if other people use its device.
 This lack of support is understandable, as the shift in the usage model of mobile devices has emerged only recently.

 We propose Fastswitch, a solution to allow any number of Linux-based OS to time-share a mobile device: the user can use multiple environments with multiple configurations, at the same time.
 The user can switch very quickly from one OS to another.
 Each OS is independent and cannot access other running OS data (_actually, if root, they can_).
 Fastswitch is not a virtualization-based method, does not need any special hardware support, or any boot loader modifications, and can be readily implemented in any Linux-based smartphone or tablet computer.
 Fastswitch has been implemented on a Galaxy Nexus ARM-based smart-phone running Android 4.0 (Linux 3.0.8) and Android 4.1 (Linux 3.0.31).